shotstack/node-demos/README.md

 - **create-api/text-to-image.js** -
     Generate an image using the Shotstack text-to-image provider.

+### Ingest and transformation examples
+- **ingest-api/resize-video.js** -
+    Resize a video from 1080p to 720p resolution.

 ### Installation

 Install the required dependencies including the [Shotstack Node SDK](https://www.npmjs.com/package/shotstack-sdk)